EYBlockchain/starlight/WRITEUP.md

 | `isWhole` | whether the stateVar is whole or partitioned |
 | `isOwned` | whether the stateVar has an owner we can deduce |

-We also have these indicators for stateVariables at the function scope level (such as `oldCommitmentReferenceRequired` and `nullifierRequired`), because secret states might need to be nullified in one function (e.g. Nightfall burn), but not another (e.g. Nightfall mint).
+We also have these indicators for stateVariables at the function scope level (such as `oldCommitmentReferenceRequired` and `isNullified`), because secret states might need to be nullified in one function (e.g. Nightfall burn), but not another (e.g. Nightfall mint).

 #### Preliminary traversals